 I suppose I could just skip the words, share a bunch of pretty pictures and jump straight to the recipe, but that seems to defeat the purpose somehow.

 I could write about the weather, especially since spring has finally arrived in Toronto, in all its grey soggy glory.
 But that’s kind of a cop-out.
 I mean, isn’t that what we Canadians always talk about when they have nothing else to say?

 I could write about work, but I’m pretty sure no one cares about the endless round of conference calls and emails and word-wrangling that is my nine-to-five.

-I don’t know too many people who are actually excited by telecom policy, and most of them happen to work with me already.
-(Plus this is my happy place where I get to write about fun stuff people actually want to read about… or at least, I hope that’s the case.)
+(And besides, this is my happy place where I get to write about fun stuff people actually want to read about… or at least, I hope that’s the case.)

 I could write about some cute thing my cats did recently, or the latest place I went to eat, or the latest trashy romance novel I just read, but there’s really not much to say about all of the above.